-One of the biggest challenges for any trader is continuously monitoring market data and information relevant to a trading plan.
-Today, the better charting software packages provide alerts notifications of specific events.
-In this post I will provide a complete guide to setting and configuring tradingview alerts.
+One of the biggest challenges for any trader is continuously monitoring market data and information.
+Today, the better charting software provide alerts notifications of specific events.
+In this post I will provide a complete guide to setting and configuring Tradingview alerts.

 This guide aims to help users navigate, set and configure tradingview alerts.
-It provides a step by step tutorial on the different alert types, illustrates how to set alerts and how to manage alerts.
+It provides a step by step tutorial on the different alert types including: Tradingview price alerts, Tradingview indicator alerts, Tradingview strategy alerts and Tradingview drawing alerts.
+This guide will also explain how to setup all these types of alerts and how to manage the alerts.

 Tradingview comes integrated with a full suite of trading alert options.
 To follow along with this tutorial open a TradingView chart by clicking the link.
-The table of contents is a useful tool to navigating this guide.
+The table of contents below is a useful tool for navigating this guide.